EIDA/routing/doc/index.rst

 Installation problems
 ^^^^^^^^^^^^^^^^^^^^^

-Always check your web server log files (e.g. for Apache: `access_log` and `error_log`) for clues.
+Always check your web server log files (e.g. for Apache: ``access_log`` and ``error_log``) for clues.

 If you visit http://localhost/eidaws/routing/1/version on your machine you should see the version information of the deployed service ::

     1.0.0

-If these information cannot be retrieved, the installation was not successfull.
+If this information cannot be retrieved, the installation was not successfull.
-If they *do* show up, check that the information there looks correct.
+If this **do** show up, check that the information there looks correct.

 Testing the service
 -------------------

 Two scripts are provided to test the functionality of the service at different levels.
+These can be found in the ``test`` folder under the root directory of your installation.

 Class level
 ^^^^^^^^^^^

-The script called *testRoute.py* will try to import the objects used in the Routing Service in order to test their functionality.
+The script called ``testRoute.py`` will try to import the objects used in the Routing Service in order to test their functionality.
 The data will not be provided by the web service, but from the classes inside the package.
-In this way, the logic of the package and teh coherence of the information can be tested, excluding other factors related to the configuration of other pieces of software (f.i. web server, firewall, etc.). ::
+In this way, the logic of the package and the coherence of the information can be tested, excluding other factors related to the configuration of other pieces of software (f.i. web server, firewall, etc.). ::